ray-project/ray/doc/source/train/user_guide.rst

    worker will only load its assigned shard into memory rather than the entire ``Dataset``.
 3. **Pipelined Execution**: Ray Datasets also supports pipelining, meaning that data processing operations can be run concurrently with training.
 Training is no longer blocked on expensive data processing operations (such as global shuffling) and this minimizes the amount of time your GPUs are idle.
-See :ref:`dataset-pipeline` for more information.
+See :ref:`dataset-pipeline-api` for more information.

 To get started, pass in a Ray Dataset (or multiple) into ``Trainer.run``.
 Underneath the hood, Ray Train will automatically shard the given dataset.